 “Configuration Management is a subsystem of the overall project management system.
 It is a collection of formal documented procedures used to apply technical and administrative direction and surveillance to identify and document the functional and physical characteristics of a product, result, service, or component; control any changes to such characteristics; record and report each change and its implementation status; and support the audit of the products, results or components to verify conformance to requirements.
 It includes the documentation, tracking systems, and defined approval levels necessary for authorizing and controlling changes.” – PMBOK® Guide, Sixth Edition

-First, it is important to understand why we need data configuration in the first place.
+First, it is essential to understand why we need data configuration in the first place.
 How does it come into PPM play?
 Imagine a situation wherein you are working on one of the projects and using acceptance criteria for deliverables.
 You have completed the development of the deliverable and sent it to quality control.
-You are surprised that the quality control team rejected the deliverable, stating that it does not meet the acceptance criteria.
+Surprisingly, the quality control team rejected the deliverable, stating it did not meet the acceptance criteria.
 To clear up the confusion, you approach the quality control team member, and he/she shows you that the acceptance criteria for the same deliverable are different.
 A thorough analysis of the situation concludes that you were using the old version of the criteria sets.
 To avoid these issues in the future, you need a concrete system called “Configuration Management.”

 Configuration Management also: